Buying at Auction

 - Where the Auctioneer takes an acceptable bid then subject to these conditions the buyer and seller agree to use their best endeavours to proceed to a formal exchange of legal contracts within 28 days the time limit will expire at 1700hrs on the 28th day following the date of the auction or acceptance of an offer if sold pre or post auction

-- A non-refundable reservation charge of £3000 must be paid by the buyer immediately following the conclusion of the auction or acceptance of an offer along with a £600 excluding VAT administration fee.
+- A non-refundable reservation charge of 3% + VAT subject to a minimum of £5000 + VAT must be paid by the buyer immediately following the conclusion of the auction or acceptance of an offer along with a £600 excluding VAT administration fee.
 This must be paid by cleared funds to the Auctioneer who will issue an Acknowledgment of Reservation.

 - Following the auction and in the 28 day period following the auction the seller agrees as follows: